carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/getting-started.md

 ### 2.2 Receive your Cloudformation Templates

-You will need to execute two CloudFormation templates to install the infrastructure and subsequently Gitpod Dedicated.
+You will need to execute two CloudFormation templates to install the infrastructure and subsequently Gitpod Dedicated:

 1. Role Template: The `infrastructure-creation-role-template.json` creates a new IAM role with ten policies attached.
 These policies grant the minimum permissions necessary to install and run Gitpod Dedicated in your account.